Saturday 3 August 2024

 I let her have her way.
 I could only push back for a relationship I foresaw a potential in.
 I shrugged and gave in to her request.
 Afterall, the simple act of meeting her won’t hurt, even if this meant the last and final encounter.

 I sat in the chair, put my phone on the table and looked at her face.
 I could tell a fake emotion, hers was genuine.
 We smiled at each other.
 One hour meeting lasted to one and a half hour, talking about everything, including her childhood in Ethiopia, her family, and what she wanted to do with her life in the future.
-She wanted to be travelling and switch jobs, maybe work in gallery and museum and crown her career with an NGO job in Ethiopia to give back to her motherland.
+She wanted to be travelling and switching jobs, maybe work in gallery and museum and crown her career with an NGO job in Ethiopia to give back to her motherland.
 America had triumphed over Ethiopia.
 There was no mention of resettlement over there.
 She didn’t have deep-rooted attachment in Ethiopia.

 Amharic and Hausa languages have some similar words with common roots in Arabic.
 In Nigeria folk say Habesha to mean Ethiopia.
 So, what is Habesha?
 She is Habesha.
 There are lots of mosques in Ethiopia, she said, did I go to Saudi Arabia?
 No, I replied, but was planning to go someday for the pilgrimage.
 “We can go together”, I proposed.
 She declined my offer, saying she could go with her Muslim friend, an Indian lady in Chicago.